eNKay2408/freeCodeCamp-Projects/README.md

 - **Purposes**: Scan the ports of a given IP address or host.

 ## 4. SHA1 Password Cracker
+- **Introduction**: This project is easier than the previous one.
+But it helps me understand how to do brute force attack.

 ## 5. Secure Real Time Multiplayer Game